Shi Yousan: Relations with the Eighth Route Army

+Alliance with the Imperial Japanese Army

-In spring 1940, Shi, who had thus far kept his collaboration with the Imperial Japanese Army largely covert and on a transactional level, agreed with his contact Sasaki in Kaifeng and fellow NRA general-turned collaborator Zhang Lanfeng to use his troops to strike against his fellow Chinese, whether that be KMT or CCP, starting on precisely midnight to 1 January, 1941, for which he was to be given the leadership of a puppet regime the Japanese would establish in Southeastern China.
+In spring 1940, Shi, who had thus far kept his collaboration with the Imperial Japanese Army largely covert and on a transactional level, agreed with his contact Sasaki in Kaifeng and fellow NRA general-turned collaborator Zhang Lanfeng to use his troops to strike against his fellow Chinese, whether that be KMT or CCP, starting on precisely midnight to 1 January 1941, for which he was to be given the leadership of a puppet regime the Japanese would establish in Southeastern China.
 In November 1940, Shi married Lin Weijun, his fifth wife/concubine, making Shi the son-in-law of the late author Lin Baishui, coincidentally a victim of Zhang Zongchang.
 Lin was coerced into marrying Shi by having his subordinates surveil and track her movements until she accepted his proposal.

 Death

 In late 1940, while leading the 39th Army Group of the National Revolutionary Army, Shi once more served with Gao Shuxun.
 While in Liulin in Dongming County, Shandong, Gao incidentally read a telegram in Shi's quarters that revealed his defection to the Japanese and confronted Shi with this.
 Shi let Gao in on his plans to switch sides and tried to convince him to join him in doing so.
 Gao was disgusted by the offer and declined, saying "I'd rather be a hungry ghost than a traitor!" ("寧做亡命鬼，決不當賣國賊!")
 In response, Shi attempted to absorb several of the troops under Gao's command into his own; despite having different ranks, both controlled equal numbers of soldiers, who refused to subject the regiment size to change.